sam-sunnarborg/sam-sunnarborg.github.io/Physics101/ParticlePhysics.md

 Neutrinos are probably my favorite particle for this reason.
 This is called "neutrino oscillation" or "flavor mixing" and is one of the coolest mechanisms in particle physics.
 It's the only reason we know neutrinos have mass, and one of the few reasons we have a guess at what that mass is.
 But sadly CMS is not sensitive to this, so I'll leave that there for now.

+### Antimatter

+It is also important that I touch on one of the most interestingly named concepts: antimatter.
+Though it sounds like science fiction, antimatter is very real and very important.
+Antimatter is an umbrella term, so lets start with an example.
+Our friend the electron was officially discovered in 1897.
+About 30 years later, with the development of Quantum Mechanics, it was theorized that an exact copy of the electron but with a positive charge instead of negative could exist.
+And just four years later it was found: the positron.
+An exact copy of the electron but with opposite charge, the positron proved the existence of antimatter.
+But this isn't restricted just to electrons.
+Every fundamental particle has an antimatter partner.
+In fact you could make a whole Anti Standard Model if you wanted to.
+All you have to do is flip the sign on the charge and boom, an anti-muon.
+Or an anti-up quark.
+Even an anti-tau neutrino.

+Now probably the coolest thing about antimatter is how it interacts with matter.
+If you have a ball of electrons in your right hand and you bring it into contact with an equal sized ball of positrons, both balls will completely annihilate each other, and you will get an explosion of energy.
+We will talk about this more in the next section.

 ## A Tiny Bit of Relativity

 Now let's keep the going with the parallels to chemistry.
 In chemistry you'll often see something like this: